athackst/jekyll-theme-profile/demo/_docs/layouts/docs.md

 ---
 title: Docs Layout
 category: layouts
-order: 3
+order: 24
 ---

-The Docs layout is ideal for documentation pages and follows the document style on [GitHub Docs](https://docs.github.com).
+The **docs** layout is ideal for documentation pages and follows the document style on [GitHub Docs](https://docs.github.com).

 ## Usage